charlescvt/nyc-covid-demo/README.md

-# Bridge: NYC Subway Traffic Dataset Visualizations
+# Bridge: NYC Subway Traffic Analysis

 This project provides interactive visualizations of MTA subway data during the COVID-19 pandemic.
 Using data from subway turnstiles, it explores traffic patterns in New York City from January to June 2020, providing insights into how the pandemic affected public transportation.